openbmc/docs/kernel-development.md

 # OpenBMC kernel development

 The OpenBMC project maintains a kernel tree for use by the project.
 The tree's general development policy is that code must be upstream first.
-This is a strong requirement, not a hard requirement, and exceptions will be made on a case-by-case basis.
+This is strongly desirable but not a hard requirement, and exceptions may be made on a case-by-case basis.
 If in doubt, start a discussion on the mailing list.

 The OpenBMC kernel tree is hosted at <https://github.com/openbmc/linux> and